ysyk2021/the-productive-nonfiction-writer-techniques-for-writing-faster-and-better-books/src/chapter-8-2.md

-Chapter 8: Collaborating with Others: Strategies for Effective Collaboration with Editors, Designers, and Other Professionals
+Strategies for Effective Collaboration with Editors, Designers, and Other Professionals
 =============================================================================================================================

 Collaborating with editors, designers, and other professionals is an important aspect of nonfiction writing.
 In this chapter, we will explore strategies for effective collaboration with these individuals.